 According to a study by Leonard Jason of DePaul University, ME/CFS receives significantly less coverage in medical textbooks than diseases of lesser severity or less prevalence such as multiple sclerosis and Lyme disease.
 Beyond this, the information that is included in textbooks is often outdated or inaccurate.
 Therefore, in addition to giving students responsibility to handle complex and meaningful research, the fellowship would help fill gaping holes in their medical education.

 ME/CFS is part of the spectrum of neuro-immune or neuroendocrine-immune diseases, which include but are not limited to fibromyalgia, Lyme, Gulf War Illness, multiple chemical sensitivities, autism, Parkinson’s and multiple sclerosis.
 Patients often are co-morbid with one or more these conditions.
 Physicians who treat them often develop practices devoted to parsing out where a given patient falls in the spectrum of these diseases.

-The proposed fellowship was announced in a column by Llewellyn King for the New York Times-Hearst Syndicate explaining our idea for the fellowship.
+The program was initially launched via a proposal in a column by Llewellyn King for the New York Times-Hearst Syndicate explaining our idea for the fellowship.
 It was published in a number of newspapers across the United States.